xeoneux/next-dark-mode/README.md

 - `darkModeCookieName`: string - Name of the cookie used to determine whether the dark preset is enabled.
   Defaults to `'darkMode'`.
 - `defaultMode`: string - Determines the default color mode when there's no cookie set on the client.
 This usually happens on the first ever page load.
 It can either be `'dark'` or `'light'` and it defaults to `'light'`.
-- `provider`: boolean - By default the main App is wrapped in a `DarkModeContext.Provider` to utilize the `useDarkMode` hook.
-If you want to use the library with a CSS-in-JS solution like [emotion](https://github.com/emotion-js/emotion) or [styled-components](https://github.com/styled-components/styled-components), you can disable the default provider.
-Defaults to `true`.

 ## Resources